Nigeria masks are made by a professional woodcarver in The middle belt area of the country. These masks are used for several purposes,

 The Nigerian masquerades are part of the Nigerian culture, It’s been in existence since the advent of man.
 The origin of Nigerian masquerade could be traced to as far back as the ninth century It flourished in England in the eighteenth century, it has been an integral aspect Chinese culture from their origin masquerade and masks are accepted around the world as a source of entertainment and games.

 Nigerian dance and dance moves have been in existence for a very long time as long as the Nigerian masks and masquerades, each plays a vital role in the the people’s social and cultural life

 It is not very easy to classify Nigerian dance moves, music and dance are an interesting part of the Nigeria people.
 We dance to tunes and different rhythm of our choice, irrespective of the beat.

-And lastly there is this Nigeria masks dance displayed by young people popularly called “uraga” it is done in groups, the boy are on their own group while the girl are also on a separate group.
-The wear masks in disguise, trickishly exhorting money from. villagers as well as visitors.
+And lastly, there is this Nigeria masks dance displayed by young people popularly called “uraga” it is done in groups, the boys are on their own group while the girls are also on a separate group.
+They wear masks in disguise, trickishly exhorting money from. villagers as well as visitors.

 The Nigeria culture meddles into lots of different social and religious demonstrations.